PowerShell/DscResource.Tests/README.md

 ## Encrypt credentials in integration tests

-1. On the call to `Invoke-AppveyorTestScriptTask`, make sure you have `-Encrypt` specified.
-This will decrypt the credentials.
 1. Any configuration used for an integration test must have the *CertificateFile* property pointing to path stored in `$env:DscPublicCertificatePath`.